 In order to get an expungement a Petition must be filed in the Superior Court.
 After the Petition is filed it must be served on all of the courts and police agencies involved in the arrest as well as the County Prosecutor and Attorney General.
 A hearing is generally held within 60 days of the filing of the petition.
 If there is no objection filed and you meet the eligibility requirements the Court will enter the Expungement Order.
 This Order then must be served on all of the governmental agencies who need to remove the case from their records.
 The New Jersey state police will generally remove the records from their computer within 90 days of receipt of the Order.
 The state police then report the removal to the Federal Computer System maintained by the FBI, known as the NCIC, which then removes the records from their system.

 The Law Firm of Randolph H. Wolf will offer you a reasonable fixed fee for the expungement of your criminal record so long as you meet the eligibility requirements.
 This fee will include all filing fees, costs, and court appearances.
 There will absolutely be no other charges so long as you provide us with a complete list of your criminal offenses.

-Telephone us at 732-741-4448 to discuss your situation personally with Randolph Wolf.
+Telephone us at 732-741-4448 to discuss your situation personally with an expungement attorney at the Law Office of Randolph H. Wolf. .
 If you would prefer, you can fill out our expungement interview form to provide us with complete information.